-- On Day 1, allow yourself to indulge as you normally would in this activity.
+- On day one, allow yourself to indulge as you normally would in this activity.
 Scarf down a chocolate bar.
-Pour yourself a glass of wine.
+Pour yourself a cold beverage.
 Veg out in front of the TV.

 - Then, for one week, do not allow yourself to indulge in this pleasure at all.
-If you’re giving up chocolate, abstain from any foods that contain it; if you’re giving up TV, try not to even watch a video on your phone.
+If you’re giving up chocolate, avoid any foods that contain it; if you’re giving up TV, try not to even watch a video on your phone.

 - At the end of the week, allow yourself to indulge again.
 As you do so, pay attention to how you feel.
 Are you noticing certain physical sensations (e.g., taste and texture of the chocolate) more than usual?
 How pleasurable is the experience?
 What kind of mood are you in?

 - Try to go through this same process with a different pleasure the following month.
-And in between these weeks of abstinence, try to focus your attention on the pleasures you enjoy every day.
+In between these weeks of Give It Up, try to focus your attention on the pleasures you enjoy every day.
 What are the activities or experiences that you actually enjoy doing?
 What do you enjoy about them—how do they make you feel?
-How do you think you would feel if you were prevented from enjoying this activity ever again?
+How do you think you would feel if you were prevented from enjoying these activities ever again?